SabinT/MetroTuner/README.txt

-Note: Please build/run with JDK/KRE 1.6
+Please use JDK/JRE version 6+

-To run the built jar, it has to be alongside the "images" directory
+The prebuilt jar file can be found in the "binaries" directory